nateraw/pytorchvideo-accelerate/README.md

 3. Finally, launch the script:

-Edit any args below as needed...
+Edit any args below as needed...`data_dir` should be a directory containing `train` and `val` split directories of the Kinetics dataset, which I just created by running the init of the [Kinetics dataset from `torchvision`](https://pytorch.org/vision/main/generated/torchvision.datasets.Kinetics.html) for both train and val.

 ```
 accelerate launch run.py \
+--data_dir /path/to/kinetics/root \
 --output_dir outputs \
 --batch_size 8 \
 --num_workers 8 \